erancha/urban-geo-pulse/basic-implementation/README.md

    - This simulation is expected to complete in few minutes.
 9. In addition, a Postman collection is available to initiate further simulation: [services/receiver/simulator-postman-collection.json](services/receiver/simulator-postman-collection.json).

-### Deployment:
+## Deployment

+The folders [scripts/deployment-with-docker-desktop](scripts/deployment-with-docker-desktop) and [scripts/deployment](scripts/deployment) contain additional files for a fully containerized deployment.

-The application is designed for deployment on AWS EC2 instances using pre-built Docker images.
+The application is designed for [deployment](scripts/deployment) on AWS EC2 instances using Docker images built in [scripts/deployment-with-docker-desktop](scripts/deployment-with-docker-desktop).

 #### Prerequisites

 1. An AWS EC2 instance with:

    - Amazon Linux 2 or Ubuntu 20.04
    - Docker installed and running
    - Sufficient permissions to run Docker commands